Jyuqi/FLARE_DEBUG_NODEJS/README.md

 # Developing and Debugging Node.js OpenWhisk Functions in VS Code

-I follow this [project](https://github.com/nheidloff/openwhisk-debug-nodejs) which shows how [Apache OpenWhisk](http://openwhisk.org/) functions can be developed and debugged locally via [Visual Studio Code](https://code.visualstudio.com/).
+I follow this  project (https://github.com/nheidloff/openwhisk-debug-nodejs) which clearly shows how [Apache OpenWhisk](http://openwhisk.org/) functions can be developed and debugged locally via [Visual Studio Code](https://code.visualstudio.com/).

 Watch the [video](https://www.youtube.com/watch?v=P9hpcOqQ3hw) to see this in action.